Damilola1200/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-function that reverses a string
+function that prints half of a string, followed by a new line